scotteifel/Peek-In/README.md

    and it will be saved into a database to add to the security of the information stored.
    Only a signed in user can access their screenshots.

-This could be turned into an executable program.

-This is developed for the Windows OS currently.
+This could be turned into an executable program and is developed for Windows OS currently.

-## Code of Conduct:
-  Be respectful

-Contributions are appreciated!